MaciejBabicki/MaciejBabicki/README.md

 <h1 align="center">Hi 👋, I'm Maciej Babicki</h1>
-<h3 align="center">I am very happy that you are visiting my page.
-I hope you will find in my repo the content that you are looking for.
-I am a passionate about programming backend in Java and also use related technologies to make full projects.
-If you need a member for your project you have found a right person because I am currently looking for a job :)</h3>
+<h3 align="center">Welcome to my GitHub page!
+I'm glad you're here, and I hope you find the content you're looking for in my repositories.
+I'm passionate about backend programming in Java and enjoy working with related technologies to build complete projects.
+If you're looking for a dedicated team member for your project, you're in the right place—I'm currently seeking new opportunities!</h3>

 - 🔭 I’m currently working on application which search the programmer [Programmers Application](https://github.com/MaciejBabicki/Programmers)